thymenyj/PositiveNews/REVIEW.md

 - try to make a loop for the functions where there is a lot of repetition.

 ### Mark
 - comments:       3
-- names:3
+- names:          3
 - formatting:     3
 - organisation:   4
 - flow:           2
 - idiom:          3
 - structure:      3